pollen-robotics/reachy-2023-docs/content/VR/problem/debug/index.md

 Come back to the mirror and validate your choices again to be able to fix a new position.

 **Reachy movements are jerky**
-The connection is not fast enough between the robot and your computer, or another program may be alterating the reactivity.
+The **connection is not fast enough** between the robot and your computer, or another program may be alterating the reactivity.
+A warning message may also be displayed during teleoperation indicated the network is either unstable or has low speed.

+**The movements of the robot seem not correlated anymore with mine**
+If a motor is overheating, it may have **stopped working**, which can lead in movements looking very different than yours.
+In reality, the arm is still trying to move according to yours, but the unmoving joints make the configuration of the arm hard to understand.
+In most of the cases, an **error message** should be displayed in the teleoperation, telling that at least 1 motor is in critical error.
+Nevertheless it may happen that no error message is displayed, if the motor stopped working before having time to send the information to the teleoperation app: in that case, you received a warning message telling at least 1 motor was heating up previously during teleoperation.
+Check the **temperature of the motors** in the **Info panel** of the transition room.

 ## The mobile base doesn't move
 Several elements can make the mobile base unreactive to your inputs.